CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 The Absence of Internal Safeguards

-The desperate action was taken in response to the rapid changing preference for biphasic defibrillators but the process totally overlooked the seriousness of mandatory successful clinical studies before marketing; the fact that Ministry of Health, Labour and Welfare (MHLW) had not yet approved the sales of TEC-7700 series defibrillators in Japan domestic market reflected the disturbing absence of internal safeguards in corporate conduct.
+The desperate action was taken in response to the rapid changing preference for biphasic defibrillators in the market but the process totally overlooked the seriousness of mandatory successful clinical studies before marketing; the fact that Ministry of Health, Labour and Welfare (MHLW) had not yet approved the sales of TEC-7700 series defibrillators in Japan domestic market reflected the disturbing absence of internal safeguards in corporate conduct.

 Up to this point, the company had never exported a new product before first launching it in Japan, showing the company was in complete disarray.
-It is not just loss of credibility in overseas markets as a leading defibrillator exporter from Japan but a ticking time bomb with important issues left unaddressed.
+It is not just loss of credibility in overseas markets as a leading defibrillator exporter from Japan but a ticking time bomb with important issues left unattended.

-Before completion of proper clinical validation, Nihon Kohden began exporting proprietary Acti-Biphasic defibrillators in 2002
+Before the completion of proper clinical validation, Nihon Kohden began exporting unproven proprietary Acti-Biphasic defibrillators in 2002

 NIHON KOHDEN was only able to announce the launch of TEC-7700 series defibrillators for sales in Japan market on December 1st, 2005.

-Yes, before the TEC-7700 series defibrillators were allowed for sales in Japan, Nihon Kohden had incredibly gone on to launch another Acti-Biphasic TEC-5500 series defibrillators for export sales in August 2004.
-Why was the need to launch the TEC-5500 series without Regulatory Authority approval for the TEC-7700 series defibrillators?
-The urgent launch of TEC-5500 series defibrillators was highly suspicious and illogical.
+More than a year prior to above announcement, Nihon Kohden had incredibly gone on to launch another unproven Acti-Biphasic TEC-5500 series defibrillators for export sales in August 2004Why was the need to launch the TEC-5500 series before Regulatory Authority approval for TEC-7700 series defibrillators?
+It does not make sense, the urgent launch of TEC-5500 series defibrillators for export was thus a dubious event without a satisfactory explanation.

-CardioLife TEC-5500K series started to be exported from August 2004, when Japan MHLW had not approved the sales of CardioLife TEC-7700 series
+Dubious CardioLife TEC-5500K series started to be exported from August 2004, when Japan MHLW had not approved the sales of CardioLife TEC-7700 series

 The Timeline

-Export of CardioLife TEC-5500K series started in August 2004, more than one year before Japan MHLW actually approved the TEC-7700 series
+Export of dubious CardioLife TEC-5500K series started in August 2004, more than one year before Japan MHLW actually approved the TEC-7700 series

-CardioLife TEC-5500 series defibrillators were quickly approved for sales in Japan based on the principle of declared substantial equivalence with the newly-approved TEC-7700 series, so the Acti-biphasic waveform of Japanese version TEC-5500 series defibrillators are unlikely to be different from the biphasic shock waveform of TEC-7700 series defibrillators in Japan.
+CardioLife TEC-5500 series defibrillators were quickly approved for sales in Japan after the approval was given for CardioLife TEC-7700 series, based on the principle of declared substantial equivalence with the newly-approved TEC-7700 series.
+In Japan, the Acti-biphasic waveform discharged by Japanese version TEC-5500 series defibrillators are unlikely to be different from that discharged by TEC-7700 series defibrillators.

 The tests were a result of investigation after a serious performance failure incident that raised doubts about its efficacy.
 The investigation brought up many unanswered questions and only the IEC60601-2-2:2002 electrical safety compliance was put to rest.
 We should be clear the issue was not about safety, but effectiveness of defibrillation.